Endangered Big Cat Conservation Around the World

 More Like This

-In The Snow Leopard: Surviving Alone, narrator Sir David Attenborough watches a snow leopard in heat leave her scent and call out to attract males.
+In The Elusive Snow Leopard, narrator Sir David Attenborough watches a snow leopard in heat leave her scent and call out to attract males.
 When two males arrive, problems ensue.
 The males fight to claim the female, while the female’s cub has to escape the danger of being killed herself.
 Though the mother is injured, she later recovers, and the two females are later spotted alive and well.
 This video is excerpted from BBC’s Planet Earth II, a breathtaking documentary series that highlights the natural wonders of our planet.